RECENT BOOKS

 Accompanied by over 110 illustrations, this book takes the reader into the heart and soul of one of the most powerful and beloved films of Cinema’s Golden Age.

-Of Mice and Men is one of the most haunting, passionate films in Hollywood history.
-Based on the tragic novella by John Steinbeck, it was a Best Picture Oscar nominee in 1939, “Hollywood’s Greatest Year,” and shattered taboos that film producers had never dared to challenge before.
+Best Picture Oscar nominee in 1939, “Hollywood’s Greatest Year,” and shattered taboos that film producers had never dared to challenge before.

-Containing primary source material from the studio archives (the first time such research material has been available in 80 years), this book tells the full story of this film: the censorship battles, the secret screen tests, the day-to-day shooting, and the
+Containing primary source material from the studio archives (the first time such research material has been available in 80 years), this book tells the full story of this film: the censorship battles, the secret

-controversial critical and popular response.
+screen tests, the day-to-day shooting, and the controversial critical and popular response.
 The book also candidly examines the private lives of the film’s cast – particularly its three brilliant stars, Burgess Meredith, Betty Field, and Lon Chaney, Jr. – and its production staff, headed by its indomitable director Lewis Milestone.

 338 pages, 110+ illustrations